-- 6.5 Section 4.6.3 of BS 5837: 2012 states that the Root Protection Area (RPA) of each tree should be assessed by an arboriculturalist considering the likely morphology and disposition of the roots, when known to be influenced by past or existing site conditions. - 6.6 Some of the RPAs have been amended to take account of the existing house next door and road to the front; these adjustments can be seen on the appended plan. - 6.7 The other RPAs have been drawn as notional circles, as there are no structures within their RPAs that have been assessed to significantly impact the root layout. - 6.8 The new garage is within a small section (~8%) of the Root Protection Area of T3 and the new house is within a small section (~5%) of the RPA of T15; these encroachments are shown on the appended plan.
-The construction design process has shown consideration of this issue (of working within the RPA) by specifying the use of specialised footings; these footings will ensure minimal root disturbance occurs near these trees. - 6.9 It is of note that the ground levels near where the garage will sit slope away to the south; this will work well with such a footing. - 6.10 Regarding T15, there are two existing structures in the RPA of this tree which will be removed and this will benefit this tree. - 6.11 In order to arrive at a suitable foundation design (which minimises root disturbance within the RPAs of nearby retained trees), site specific and specialist advice regarding footings should be sought from an Engineer, in close discussion with the projects Arboriculturalist.
+- 6.6 Section 4.6.3 of BS 5837: 2012 states that the Root Protection Area (RPA) of each tree should be assessed by an arboriculturalist considering the likely morphology and disposition of the roots, when known to be influenced by past or existing site conditions. - 6.7 The RPAs of T13, T14, T17 have been amended to take account of the existing buildings; these adjustments can be seen on the appended plan. - 6.8 The other RPAs have been drawn as notional circles, as there are no structures within their RPAs that have been assessed to significantly impact the root layout. - 6.9 A portion of the proposed new structure would be situated within a section of the assessed Root Protection Area of T17 as can be seen on the appended plan.
+The construction design process has shown consideration of this issue (of working within the RPA) by specifying the use of specialised footings; these footings will ensure minimal root disturbance occurs near this tree.
+This tree has been graded as a C category tree in accordance with BS 5837: 2012 - Table 1, and should therefore not act as a limitation on the effective use of the site, or impose any constraints on the layout.

+6.10 In order to arrive at a suitable foundation design (which minimises root disturbance within the RPAs of nearby retained trees), site specific and specialist advice regarding footings should be sought from an Engineer, in close discussion with the projects Arboriculturalist.

-6.12 The proposed new building(s) are situated outside of the assessed RPA's of all of the other trees proposed for retention, therefore these trees pose no below ground constraints on the new buildings or vice versa.
+6.11 The proposed new structures are situated outside of the assessed RPA's of all of the other trees proposed for retention, therefore these trees pose no below ground constraints on the new structures or vice versa.